 SOCIAL SECURITY This benefit gives you a monthly check for as long as you live, with a potential benefit for your spouse if you pass away first.
 The amount you receive from Social Security is based upon how much money you earned over your entire work history (not just Federal employment) and at what age you are when you start receiving your benefit.
 The older you are, the more you’ll receive each month (maximum at age 70).
 There is a cost of living adjustment (COLA) that can permanently increase your monthly check each year.
 You must meet age/years of work eligibility.
 There are earnings limits on Social Security benefits until you reach your Full Retirement Age.
 The Full Retirement Age is determined by year of birth.
 Click here to read 5 Social Security Tips.

 THRIFT SAVINGS PLAN This benefit is a long-term savings plan that can give you a monthly check.
 There are many ways to set up income (withdrawals) from TSP in retirement; however, there are IRS age requirements.
 The amount you receive from TSP is decided by you.
 Your account balance is based upon how much money you contributed over your career plus your FERS Match and how your investments performed.
 TSP offers a Traditional TSP and Roth TSP.
 The investment options remain the same in retirement.
-Click here for 5 Tips To Make The Most of TSP in 2017.
+Click here for the TSP Check Uptm Worksheet + Video Lesson.

 FERS provides you, your spouse and your eligible family members with insurance coverage options when you retire.